upsidedownlabs/upsidedownlabs.github.io/guides/index.rst

 Guides
 ######################

-In this section, you'll find easy-to-follow guides that will help you while using either BioAmp hardware or any of our DIY Neuroscience Kits.
+In this section, you'll find easy-to-follow guides that will help you while using either BioAmp hardware or any of our :ref:`upsidedownlabs-kits`.

 .. only:: html